 Never mind swimming cold water, standing out on Christmas day in Ireland is cold enough.
 It’s a must to bring along plenty of warm clothing and you can never have enough.

-Some organisers will provide hot beverages and Christmas mince pies but if a tipple is a must for the Christmas Day swim it should only be taken afterwards.
+Some organizers will provide hot beverages and Christmas mince pies but if a tipple is a must for the Christmas Day swim it should only be taken afterward.
 It’s always a good idea to make up your own flask of hot tea, coffee, or even soup.

 Doing the traditional Christmas swim

 Some events will have more than just the mad dash to the water, in places races will occur between the more experienced swimmers.
-The start times for the traditional Christmas swim vary for each location, some will start 9am and others later.
+The start times for the traditional Christmas swim vary for each location, some will start at 9 am and others later.

 Participating in the annual Christmas swim is extremely dangerous due to the risk of cold shock that can result in lethal shock responses and kill within a matter of minutes.
 Well organized events will have emergency services on standby for the swim but participants are usually advised to pour a handful of water down their back before jumping in and to get out of the water as quickly as possible.